 Students may not possess, use, sell, be under the influence of, or furnish any amount of controlled substance, alcohol, or intoxicant of any kind.
 These include, but are not limited to all alcoholic beverages, narcotics, marijuana, methamphetamines, inhalants, and hallucinogens.
 All prescription and over-the-counter medication must remain in the possession of the school secretary.
 In addition, students may not offer, arrange or negotiate to sell any controlled substance, alcoholic beverage or intoxicant or a substitute item intended to represent the controlled substance, alcoholic beverage, or intoxicant.
-Muffles College reserves the right to conduct periodic searches as described under the heading of "NOTIFICATION OF SCHOOL SEARCHES" of the Parent/Guardian/Student Handbook.
+Muffles College reserves the right to conduct periodic searches as described under the heading of "NOTIFICATION OF SCHOOL SEARCHES" of the Parent/Guardian/Student Handbook on page 78.

-Consequences: Alcohol- Students found in possession of alcohol or who use alcohol/marijuana while under the school's jurisdiction may be suspended for ten days.
-If the student has committed a previous alcohol and/or marijuana-related infraction he/she may be expelled.
-Students who furnish (provide or give) or sell alcohol to another person OR who are under the influence of alcohol will be suspended from school and may be expelled on the first offense.
+Consequences: Alcohol- Students found in possession of alcohol or who use alcohol/marijuana while under the school's jurisdiction will receive 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School.
+Students who furnish (provide or give) or sell alcohol to another person OR who are under the influence of alcohol will receive the same consequence and may be expelled on the first offense.
 Law enforcement may be contacted.
-Referral to School Counselor.

-Other controlled substances: Students who possess, use, furnish, or sell a controlled substance, or who are under the influence of a controlled substance will be suspended for ten days and may be expelled.
+Other controlled substances: Students who possess, use, furnish, or sell a controlled substance, or who are under the influence of a controlled substance will receive 10 days suspension, 25 marks, disciplinary probation, and counseling.
+In severe or repeated cases, the student will be expelled from Muffles College High School.